c4tk/c4tk/src/content/events/cbu/2016/faq.md

   answer:
     \#C4TK
 - question:
-    Is there a skack channel?
+    Is there a slack channel?
   answer:
     Yes, c4tk.slack.com